What to do immediately after a soft tissue injury

 Some injuries look like simple sprains but are more significant.
 See a physiotherapist or doctor if the pain is severe from the start and does not settle with basic management, if you heard or felt a pop at the time of injury, if you cannot put any weight through the limb at all after 24 hours, if there is significant swelling around a joint rather than just soft tissue bruising, or if the affected area feels unstable when you move it.
 These signs suggest the injury may involve a ligament tear, fracture, or other structural damage that needs specific treatment.

 Not sure how serious your injury is?
 Book a physiotherapy assessment on BookPhysio.in within the first week.
-Early assessment leads to faster recovery.
+An early assessment helps you understand your injury and start the right rehabilitation.